Performance of universal machine learning potentials in global optimization of inorganic crystal structures: Evolutionary optimization

 The few misses, either failing to access the global-minimum basin or misranking closely competing minima, were concentrated in systems that are challenging even at the DFT level.
 TiO$_2$ exhibits a rich polymorphism, with the relative stability of low-energy phases being highly sensitive to the treatment of dispersive and correlation effects~\cite{Zhang2019}.
 This complexity of the PES helps frame why two uMLPs reversed the stability order of anatase (tI12) and the PBE-level ground state bronze (mS24) and why another did not allow the searches to log the ground state as a viable candidate.
 The uMLP-based exploration successfully recovered other known phases, namely, rutile (tP6), columbite (oP12), and baddeleyite (mP12), which indicates that the models correctly distinguished the PBE ground state from a realistic line-up of candidates.
-CYI (mS12) features Y$_2$I$_2$ layers with embedded C$_2$ dimers and requires a careful treatment of the vdW bonding.
-Most considered uMLPs struggled to resolve the favorability of alternative stackings due to a 1--2 \AA\ overestimation of the interlayer spacing, an artifact inherited from the underlying semi-local DFT approximations that misevaluated the measured values by 0.2--0.5 \AA.
-Global optimization of AgClO$_4$ with all nine uMLPs produced numerous spuriously deep minima containing O$_2$ dimers, such as mS24 given in the Supplemental Material (Fig. S1), starkly contrasting the accepted tI12 ground state built from ClO$_4$ tetrahedra.
-This pathology indicates that the considered uMLPs are not sufficiently familiar with molecular oxygen to disfavor its appearance in solid-state phases, which should be straightforward to fix by retraining the models on datasets that include this motif.